auth0/docs/articles/quickstart/spa/vuejs-beta/interactive.md

 :::checkpoint-default

 Run your application and click the logout button, verify that:
-* your Vue application redirects you to the `authorizationParams.returnTo` address
+* your Vue application redirects you to the `logoutParams.returnTo` address
 * you are no longer logged in to your application

 :::